NDurocher/ParrotMinidroneCompetition/README.md

 ## Results
 ### Matlab competition
+We uploaded our final presentation
 Beside this repository, we submitted a [5 minute video](https://youtu.be/elezoPG-3co) which explains our approach, demonstrates it as well as highlithing our learnings and main challenges.
-The presentation can be found [here](Results/MiniDrone%20Competition.pdf).
+The presentation can be found [here](results/MiniDroneCompetition.pdf).
 Line following       |  Turning :-------------------------:|:-------------------------:
 ![](results/images/LineFollowing.png)  |  ![](results/images/Steering.png)